t0mm4rx/github-auto-pull/README.md

 ## Usage

-Make sure you have docker and docker-compose installed.

 1. Clone the watched repo on your production server. **You must be able to git pull without entering your creds**.
 You can achieve that by generating a SSH key and upload it to your Github account.

 2. Clone this project.